Up today? Grilling tools. Grill pans, grill baskets, grill brushes ... What's good? What's necessary? Here are the grilling tools we recommend!

 This untraditional-but-highly-reviewed wooden paddle by Great Scrape is my pick.
 It comes in 18-inch and 20-inch lengths, with the longer "shovel" option offering a bit more reach and heft.
 By branding the wooden paddle when the grill is hot, it takes on the shape of the grill's grates for a custom clean.
 And no worrying about those metal bristles!

-Great Scrape Wood Grill Scraper, $35
+Buy it: Great Scrape Wood Grill Scraper, $35

 We've long been fans of Thermoworks instant-read thermometers, and the DOT probe thermometer is fantastic for grilling.
 Just set your target temperature, insert the probe in your food, and it beeps when it gets there.
 Simple!